patricknoir/btc_sdk/docs/base/ECAlgebra.md

 Visually these **Points** are symmetrically one to the another respect the 'x-asis' and identified by a vertical line intercepting the curve.

-We assume this vertival line intersect the curve on a third point at *Infinity*, for this reason we also call the *Identity* also as *Point at Infinity*.
+We assume this vertical line intersect the curve on a third point at *Infinity*, for this reason we also call the *Identity* also as *Point at Infinity*.

 ![Inverse](images/ECAlgebra-02.png)